seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 My focus on the limitations is driven primarily by a desire to clarify some of the terminology--in particular, the meaning of **"information"**.
 Words mean different things in different contexts, and it's important to remember that a scientific use of a term isn't always the same as our intuitive understanding of that word [^This is clearly not limited to the term "information"; terms like "significant" mean something completely different to the public (i.e., "important") than in a scientific paper (i.e., *p < .05*).].

+# Footnotes

+[^1]: Of course, this isn't always the case.
+For example, Cohen Priva (2017) calculates the **informativity** of phonemes, such as */t/* or */d/*, as a function of how much uncertainty they reduce about the **word** the speaker is trying to produce.
+While words aren't equivalent to *meaning*, my point is that the informativity of a signal (a phoneme) is being defined relative to some other space of events (words), as opposed to the space of signals.

+[^2]: Or possibly an adjective.

 # References